civican/legisinfo/43-2/bills/C-19/bill_text.md

       a secure reception box outside the advance polling station or polling station, or

       a ballot box for the deposit of outer envelopes inside the advance polling station or polling station.

+### Section 592.1

+Division 4 of Part 11 is to be read as including the following after section 243.1:

+### Section 243.2

+  **(1)** The Chief Electoral Officer shall inform post-secondary educational institutions that offices for voting by special ballot may be established on their premises.

+  **(2)** A returning officer shall establish an office for voting by special ballot on the premises of a post-secondary educational institution in that returning officer's electoral district if

+    an office for voting by special ballot was established on its premises for the 2019 general election and the institution agrees to the establishment of the office; or

+    the institution requests the establishment of an office for voting by special ballot on its premises and the returning officer is of the opinion that an office may be established for that purpose.

+  **(3)** An elector who applies in person to vote at an office established under subsection (2) shall be given a special ballot and may vote by following the procedure for voting by special ballot and return the outer envelope to an election officer at such an office.

+  **(4)** An elector who has received a special ballot, other than an elector referred to in subsection (3), may vote in person at an office established under subsection (2) by following the procedure for voting by special ballot and return their outer envelope to an election officer at that office.

+  **(5)** An office established under subsection (2) may be open during the period that begins on the 18th day before the first day of the polling period and ends at 6:00 p.m. on the 6th day before the first day of the polling period, but the office is not to be open for a total of more than 28 hours during that period.

+  **(6)** For the purposes of this section, an office established under subsection (2) in an electoral district is deemed to be the office of the returning officer in that electoral district.

+  **(7)** For the purposes of this section, the Chief Electoral Officer may issue any instructions that the Chief Electoral Officer considers necessary in order to execute its purposes.

 ### Section 593